 Music boxes from the Constructing Deconstruction series should be handled with care.

-They are sturdy but music mechanisms are delicate!
+Boxes are strong, but music mechanisms are delicate!

 To hear the music, turn the key (bird, nest, or egg that is perched on top of the box) clockwise several turns until you feel some resistance, be sure not to over-wind.
 Open the box to hear the music and see the interior - the music will stop when the box is closed.